 I would recommend pausing your campaign until this tracking code is launched.
 But once the code is posted on your site, you can quickly launch the campaign and start tracking orders or leads.

 Once the campaign is live, check it frequently – at least twice a day – over the next few days to see what it’s doing, which keywords are working, which aren’t.
 Once you have a good sense of how it’s going, you can reduce how often you check it to be more appropriate for your budget.

-There isn’t an exact science, but a very rough guideline would be as follows:
+There isn’t an exact science, but a very rough guideline for ongoing Google Ads Optimization would be as follows: